jj-tutorial/tutorial/book/src/core-concepts/throwing-away-changes-and-jj-undo.md

 Let's say we don't like that "hello and goodbye world" stuff.
 We're not going to pursue that further.
 Getting rid of it is as easy as:

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:127:131}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:114:118}}

 By default, `jj restore` takes changes from your parent change, and puts them into `@`.
 But there's `--from` and even `--into` flags you can pass as well.
 Let's grab the diff from our first commit, and apply it to `@`:

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:133:138}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:121:125}}

 As you can see we aren't empty any more.
 Well, what does our code look like?
 Let's use `jj diff` to see:

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:139:144}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:128:132}}

-This format is different than `git`'s: the line number not being in the right column but being in the left column means that this line is removed in this diff.
+This format is different than `git`'s: we have red and green to indicate what's changed, for example.

 If you want to get a `git` style diff instead, that is easy as well:

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:146:155}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:135:144}}

-We only had one file that was changed, so we didn't *need* to pass the path, but `jj restore` is mostly used with individual paths.
+We only had one file that was changed, so we didn't *need* to pass the path to `jj restore`, but `jj restore` is mostly used with individual paths.
 If we passed no arguments to `jj restore`, it would `restore` every file, that is, move the entire diff from your parent to `@`, effectively emptying out the change.

 But what if we want to delete a change entirely?